airtai/faststream/docs/docs/en/howto/kafka/rpc.md

         future.set_result(msg.body)
 ```

-This handler just maps incoming messages to their requests by `correlation_id` field.
+This handler simply maps incoming messages to their requests using the `correlation_id` field.

-Then we should just publish a message with `#!python reply_to="responses"` header, create a Future object and wait for it.
+Next, we just need to publish a message with the `#!python reply_to="responses"` header, create a Future object, and wait for it.

 ```python linenums="1" hl_lines="8-9 13-14 17-18"
 @app.after_startup